Indicators

 Figure 3.4a and 3.4.b: Homes Tasmania’s Private Rental Incentives Scheme (PRIS) and Family Violence Rapid Rehousing program both “provide access for people on the Housing Register into the private rental market by head leasing properties and subsidising the rent amount, so they are affordable.”
 See: Affordable private rentals, Homes Tasmania.

-On 1 July 2024, Homes Tasmania set larger targets of 400 homes for PRIS and 150 homes for Rapid Rehousing by 30 June 2026.
-However, since these targets were set, the number of homes in both programs has actually decreased.
-In June 2025, there were 202 homes in PRIS (51% of the target) and 44 homes in Rapid Rehousing (29% of the target).
+On 1 July 2024, Homes Tasmania set higher targets of 400 homes for PRIS and 150 homes for Rapid Rehousing by 30 June 2026.
+As at 31 August 2025, there were only 211 homes in PRIS (53% of the target) and 42 homes in Rapid Rehousing (28% of the target).

 The crisis in rental affordability is not unique to Tasmania — it is a nationwide phenomenon which is complicated by three levels of government being involved in housing policy.
 That said, Tasmania has experienced a particularly severe reduction in rental affordability since 2020, compounded by having lower median household incomes than nationally.
 See: SGS Rental Affordability Index 2024.